MartinaGoverts/SimulationAnalysis.jl/docs/src/tutorial.md

 ## 2. Loading Simulation Data

 `SimulationAnalysis.jl` supports various simulation formats.
 In this tutorial, we'll use a sample trajectory file included with the package.
-We will use the `read_continuously_hard_sphere_simulation` function to load the data into a `SingleComponentSimulation` object.
+We will use the `read_simulation_Berthier` function to load the data into a `SingleComponentSimulation` object.

 ```julia
 using SimulationAnalysis